INN/link-roundups/docs/mailchimp.md

 ## Choosing the template to use

 So now you have at least one template saved in MailChimp.
-Go back to the Argo Link roundups options page in Dashboard > Argo Link Roundups > Options, and choose your template.
+Go back to the Link Roundups Options page in Dashboard &raquo; Link Roundups &raquo; Options, and choose your template.

 # Setting up Mailchimp Lists